Mayport Waterfront Partnership

 Cultural Heritage & History

-Mayport Village's lighthouse was built in 1858.
+Mayport Village’s lighthouse, the St. Johns River Light, was built in 1858.

-“The fishermen know that the sea is dangerous and the storm terrible, but they have never found these dangers sufficient reason for remaining ashore.”
+“The fishermen know that the sea is dangerous and the storm terrible,

 -Vincent Van Gogh